patogeno/pdf-regex-search/README.md

 - `-p`, `--use-previous`: Use arguments from the previous run
 - `-f`, `--use-favorite`: Use a saved favorite configuration
 - `-s`, `--save-favorite`: Save current arguments as a favorite configuration
+- `--case-sensitive`: Enable case-sensitive matching (default: case-insensitive)

 ## Examples

-1. Search for the word "confidential" in all PDFs in a folder, ignoring files with "draft" or "old" in their names:
+1. Search for the word "confidential" (case-insensitive by default) in all PDFs in a folder, ignoring files with "draft" or "old" in their names:
    ```
    python main.py /path/to/pdfs "confidential" -i "draft|old"
    ```

-2. Search for a Social Security Number pattern in PDFs that begin with "report", using verbose output:
+2. Search for a Social Security Number pattern in PDFs that begin with "report", using verbose output and case-sensitive matching:
    ```
-   python main.py /home/user/documents "\d{3}-\d{2}-\d{4}" -inc "^report" -v
+   python main.py /home/user/documents "\d{3}-\d{2}-\d{4}" -inc "^report" -v --case-sensitive
    ```

 3. Use a previously saved configuration: